CardMaker0627/CardMaker-mods1/README.md

 # CardMaker-mods
 CardMaker mods

+This mod contains 1 new class--Miracle, 1 class hero, 10 new cards of the class, and a pure class with no cards.

 copy the mods folder to C:\Program Files (x86)\Steam\steamapps\common\CardMaker

 unless you already have diy cards, then you should open each folder of a specific card such as c_11001 and copy them to the same folder in your mods folder.